 - Taking time outs, being a good listener, focusing on what can be solved, learning repair attempts, requesting rather than complaining, using ‘I’ statements, and asking for what you need are a few ways how you can stop the cycle of fighting in a relationship

-- Couple counseling can help with managing conflicts in a relationship
+- Couples therapy can help with managing conflicts in a relationship

-Why you fight with someone you love is a question all of us have asked when dealing with conflict in any kind of relationship, be it romantic or platonic.
+Why do you fight with someone you love?
+Or why do you fight but at the end of the day, you still love them with all your heart?
+These are questions all of us have asked when dealing with conflict in marriage or any kind of relationship.
 Understanding the why is important to acknowledge and accept that this is something you’d like to change.

-While fighting is very normal in a relationship, it’s not necessarily a sign of love.
+While fighting is very normal in a relationship, constant arguing in relationship is not necessarily a sign of love.
 We indeed fight with people we care for but we also fight with people we don’t care for or love.
 Constant fights can get really toxic after a while and it could shift the whole mood of the relationship.
-Fighting with a purpose is what differentiates a healthy and unhealthy relationship which is made up of so much more than just love.
+Fighting with a purpose is what differentiates a healthy way of relationship from an unhealthy relationship, which is made up of so much more than just love.

-Yes, it is possible that you argue a lot with someone you love.
+Yes, it is possible that you argue a lot with someone you love, especially fighting in the early stages of relationship.
 However, it’s important to make it a point that these arguments stay constructive.
-If not, they can become toxic way too fast way too soon.
+If not, they can become toxic way too fast, way too soon.

 If you find yourself not being able to stop bickering in a relationship, do have an honest conversation with your partner or reach out to a relationship counselor who can help both of you navigate through the constant fights and arguments.

-Of course, we are only humans and all of us, at some point, have had arguments with people we love the most.
+Of course, we are only humans, and all of us, at some point, have had arguments with people we love the most and might have thought, “Every time we fight I want to break up”.
 With them, we fight but at the end of the day, we long to hug them.
 The key, however, is to have constructive arguments rather than destructive ones where there are fingers pointed at each other with contempt or criticism.
-That’s when it gets problematic.
-But yes, It is completely normal to have arguments and conflicts with someone you love.
+That’s when it gets problematic and can be resolved only by having effective communication skills.
+But yes, it is completely normal to have arguments and conflicts with someone you love.